There are different opinions among Christians about the age of the earth. That is related to the way we deal with science and read the Bible.

 Two views on the age of the earth

 To keep this article short and readable, I only give the two most important positions: the traditional Christian view and the view of most scientists in our days.
 There are a lot of views which are in between these positions, but I want to help you to get a quick picture of the Christian thinking about the age of the earth.
-At the end I will give my own opinion.

 The earth is 6,000-10,000 years old

-The most common Christian view assumes the earth is 6,000-10,000 years old.
+The traditional Christian view assumes the earth is 6,000-10,000 years old.
 This is grounded on the description of and references to creation in the Bible and the genealogies that you can find in it.
 Scientists who believe in a ‘young earth’ are sometimes called creationists because they combine data from the Bible with science and vice versa.
 They also use other alternative or adjusted scientific methods to determine the age of the earth.

 The earth is 4,500,000,000 years old

-The mainstream scientific view claims that the earth is 4.5 billion years old.
+The mainstream scientific view claims that the earth is about 4.5 billion years old.
 Scientists claim this age on the basis of various methods they use.
 For example, by measuring certain substances in stones.
-They are seen as clocks that tell the age of the earth.
+Those are seen as clocks that tell the age of the earth.
 However, there are no eyewitnesses who were present at the origin of those stones.
 Only God was present.
 Thus, a warning for too much confidence in science is on its place.
 That’s why God asks Job: “Where were you when I laid the foundation of the earth?
 Tell me, if you have understanding?”
 (Job 38:4).